powenyao/powenyao.github.io/_posts/2024-11-19-on-terraforming-mars.md

 That doesn't really seem like the teams have an incentive to cooperate.
 I get no benefit from you killing the dragon.
 I am only there to stop you from getting the buff and that I get the buff instead.

-TM: AE is a form of coopetitiion.
+TM: AE is a form of coopetition.
 We are all working towards impacting a common goal, though our contribution will decide the victor.
 As we work towards the common goal, the game/world state will change, allowing better cards to be played, thus your action, which you want to do to help you win, can also help me win.